-The CCCFO and PCCCFOJoint CFO hasve a statutory duty, within to their respective organisations, to ensure that financial systems are sound and should therefore be notified of any proposed changes or developments.
-The responsibilities relate to the Chief Constable's Joint Chief Finance Officer (Joint CCCFO) within for the Constabulary and the Commissioner's Chief Finance Officer within the OPCC.
-(PCCCFO).
+The Joint CFO has a statutory duty, to the respective organisations, to ensure that financial systems are sound and should therefore be notified of any proposed changes or developments.
+The responsibilities relate to the Joint Chief Finance Officer (Joint CFO) for the Constabulary and the OPCC.

-- > To make arrangements for the proper administration of the financial affairs, including to: - Issue advice, guidance and procedures for staff and other acting on behalf of the Chief Constable/Commissioner. - Determine the accounting systems, forms of accounts and supporting financial records. - Establish arrangements for the audit of the financial affairs of the Constabulary and OPCC. - Approve any new financial systems to be introduced. - Approve any changes to existing financial systems. - To ensure, in respect of systems and processes, that: - Systems are secure, adequate internal controls exist and accounting records (e.g. invoices, income documentation) are properly maintained and held securely.
+- > To make arrangements for the proper administration of the financial affairs, including to: - Issue advice, guidance and procedures for staff and other acting on behalf of the Chief Constable/Commissioner. - Determine the accounting systems, forms of accounts and supporting financial records. - Establish arrangements for the audit of the financial affairs of the Constabulary and OPCC. - Approve any new financial systems to be introduced. - Approve any changes to existing financial systems. - > To ensure, in respect of systems and processes, that: - Systems are secure, adequate internal controls exist and accounting records (e.g. invoices, income documentation) are properly maintained and held securely.
 This is to include an appropriate segregation of duties to minimise the risk of error, fraud or other malpractice. - Appropriate controls exist to ensure that all systems input, processing and output is genuine, complete, accurate, timely and not processed previously. - A complete audit trail is to be maintained, allowing financial transactions to be traced from the accounting records to the original document and vice versa. - That systems are documented and staff and others acting on behalf of the Chief Constable/Commissioner are appropriately trained in relevant processes and procedures. - There is a documented and tested business continuity plan to allow key system processing to resume quickly in the event of an interruption.
-Effective contingency arrangements, including back up procedures, are to be in place in the event of a failure in computer systems.

-Schemes of delegation are established, identifying staff authorised to act upon the behalf of the Commissioner and Chief Constable in respect of income collection, placing orders, making payments and employing staff.
+Effective contingency arrangements, including back up procedures, are to be in place in the event of a failure in computer systems. - Schemes of delegation are established, identifying staff authorised to act upon the behalf of the Commissioner and Chief Constable in respect of income collection, placing orders, making payments and employing staff.
 For those staff authorised to sign on the Chief Constable's behalf, a schedule of the individual employees, their specimen signatures and the delegated limits of their authority shall be maintained.